StevenMayher/431-2021/classes/class23/README.md

 2. The Lab 7 Answer Sheet and Grading Rubric will be posted by class time.
 3. Grades and Feedback from the TAs on Lab 6 will be posted to the [Course Grading Roster](https://bit.ly/431-2021-grades) by class time.
     - Since we only included 90 points worth of questions on Lab 6, we gave an extra 10 points for getting the lab in on time.
+    - We posted three nice essays written in response to Question 6 on our Shared Drive in the 431 Lab 6 Examples document.
 4. Grades on Project A are coming to you as soon as possible.
 5. [Quiz 3](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz3) materials will appear by Friday 2021-11-19 at noon.
 6. Complete [instructions for Project B](https://thomaselove.github.io/431-2021-projectB/) remain available.
 I've changed nothing since our last class.